-Skeptics have suggested the Foo Fighters were the result of electrical discharges.
+Skeptics have suggested the Foo Fighter UFOs were the result of electrical discharges.
 Although electrical discharges are common, they normally occur at the wingtips of aircraft.
 While this might account for some sightings, there are many pictures of Foo Fighters far off the wings of the planes.

 It’s important to note that the quality of photography during World War II wasn’t great.
 Poor photo quality can easily explain away many of the available images.
 Images that are more clear remain a mystery.

 But how is it that fighter pilots, who were very familiar with aerial objects, continuously reported things which they couldn’t identify?
 The Foo Fighters are a classic example of how photographic evidence doesn’t always match up with eyewitness reports.
 While grainy photos and conspiracy theories run amuck, the perfect eyes of trained pilots must be taken seriously.
 These men saw things they couldn’t explain.

 Featured Image Source: Pixabay